-According to the National Institute of Mental Health (NIMH), up to 16 million American adults experienced at least one depressive episode in 2020.
+According to the National Institute of Mental Health (NIMH), approximately 21 million American adults experienced at least one depressive episode in 2020.
 That figure equates to over 8% of the U.S. adult population.

-What is Depression?
+What Is Depression?

 - A feeling of worthlessness or guilt.